LiamSnow/Obsidian-Pandoc-WPI-Template/README.md

 ## Obsidian Pandoc WPI Template
-This is a template for the [Obsidian Enhancing Export](https://github.com/mokeyish/obsidian-enhancing-export/tree/main), a plugin for [Obsidian](https://obsidian.md/).
+This is a template for [Obsidian Enhancing Export](https://github.com/mokeyish/obsidian-enhancing-export/tree/main), a plugin for [Obsidian](https://obsidian.md/).
 It exports Obsidian markdown files to very professional Latex PDF files.

 ### Features
  - Support for all basic Obsidian markdown